Be Nice to People on Your Way Up. You’ll Meet Them On Your Way Down…

-The latest fall from grace of one of our local politicians is a case study of the old maxim: Be Nice to People on Your Way Up.
+The latest fall from grace of some of our local politicians is a case study of the old maxim: Be Nice to People on Your Way Up.
 You’ll Meet Them On Your Way Down.

 It turns out that if you make a career out of attacking people and being unnecessarily combative, then there is no shortage of people lining up to kick you when you are down, many of them former colleagues from your old party.